Zilliqa/xbridge/bridge-validators/README.md

 # The bridge validator

-This is a bit of rust code that acts as a trivial bridge validator.
+This directory contains software that acts as a trivial bridge validator.
 It accepts a configuration file - of which there is an example in `config.toml` - and listens on the configured chains, relaying events from the configured chain gateways.